dAppTechie/better-github-profile/README.md

 # Better Github Profile

-Even after customizing githubs default profile i still found it boring so I decided to develope my own using the github api
+Even after customizing githubs default profile i still found it boring so I decided to develop my own using the github api

 ## Technology used